 How Much Light Does Rat Tail Cactus Need?

-Full sunlight is absolutely necessary for the plant to perform best.
+Full sunlight is necessary for the plant to perform best.
 Put your basket or pot in a bright, sunny, west or south-facing window.

 When the weather is nice and warm, put your cactus outside for extra sun and air.